 Collaborative divorces are less stressful as they are a more amicable choice of ending a relationship.

-How to Have a Collaborative Divorce
+How to Execute a Collaborative Divorce in Washington

 In addition to each of your lawyers, you will consult with experts such as accountants, real estate brokers, and a child custody specialist.
 These experts will be neutral, unlike in the traditional divorce process, and are there to help you make decisions that are best for everyone involved.